A Madeira expert, Zarin Buckingham from Madeira Relocation & Expat Services, answers all your questions about moving to and settling down in Madeira.

 Long-term rental often means a period of at least 12 months.
-It is important to notice if the terms of the contract permit giving notice of termination within the 12 months period or only after the 12 months have passed and if the contract will be automatically renewed or not.
+It is important to notice if the terms of the contract permit giving notice of termination within the 12-month period or only after the 12 months have passed and if the contract will be automatically renewed or not.

-When signing a rental contract make sure there’s a take-over protocol attached which is an appendix that includes the list and status of all items left in the property.
-Whether it is appliances, furniture or the wood floor, you could take pictures of them and attach them to the appendix.
+When signing a rental contract, make sure there’s a take-over protocol attached, which is an appendix that includes the list and status of all items left on the property.
+Whether it is appliances, furniture, or the wood floor, you could take pictures of them and attach them to the appendix.